 The overarching document of the association is the Constitution, which provides high level guidance for the organization in support of its mission, vision and values.
 This document is enacted by the GSA membership through either a campus wide referendum or a General Members meeting, both mechanisms allow every graduate student the opportunity to vote on potential changes.
 A digital copy is provided below.

-In addition to the Constitution, the GSA Board (Council) enacts legislation to expand and support what is specified by members through the Constitution.
+In addition to the Constitution and MOU’s (known as ‘foundational documents), the GSA Board enacts legislation to expand and support what is specified by members through the Constitution.
 These documents are known as ‘Bylaws’ and outline various aspects of the GSA’s governance and operational structure.
 A digital copy of these documents is provided below.